RyanX5/coupled-website/README.md

-# coupled-website
+# fivehabits-website
-Website for the coupled app.
+A simple launch page for 5Habits